rubyforgood/mutual-aid/ORIENTATION.md

 * The groups we’re working with are "people first," and believe strongly in not referring to users as "offerers" or "askers," but instead the idea of seeing the whole person and their membership in the community as priority.

 ## Holisitc approach
-* Existing platforms (e.g. sharetribe, freelygiving, etc) seem to focus on the listings feature exclusively, whereas we want to offer integration with mutual aid group operations (pod mapping, resource sharing, fewer logins, central point of access granted/denied, etc)
+* Existing platforms (e.g. marketplaces and even mutual aid specific ones) seem to focus on the listings feature exclusively, whereas we want to offer integration with mutual aid group operations (administration, pod mapping, resource sharing, fewer logins, central point of access granted/denied, etc)

 ## Features
 * Most critical: creating, and/or viewing and filtering (and then a claiming mechanism) existing offers and asks
     * Nice to have would be an SMS text option (maybe with a chatbot?) for ppl without internet to still make requests
     * Option for multiple languages
-* Site should ideally be whitelabelable so the mutual aid group is forefront, rather than a "user" themselves of a branded platform
+* Site should ideally be whitelabelable so the mutual aid group is forefront, rather than a "user" themselves of a branded platform/product
 * Tags
     * Categorization, which should match listing and community_resource categorization
     * Examples include: transportation, errands, money, housing, translation, etc